Quadratic Poisson brackets for the Camassa--Holm peakons: Quadratic Poisson brackets for the peakon model

-Precisely the Poisson structure \eqref{eq:rll-quad-cst} is equivalent to a Poisson bracket for the relevant variables of $L$, $\{p_i, q_ {ij} \}$, itself deriving from the strict Camassa--Holm second Poisson bracket \eqref{eq:PBCH}.
+Precisely the Poisson structure \eqref{eq:rll-quad-cst} yields a Poisson bracket for the relevant variables $p_i, q_ {ij}$ of $L$.
+This Poisson bracket corresponds to the Camassa--Holm second Poisson bracket \eqref{eq:PBCH}.
 Note that $L$ depends only on the relative peakon positions $q_i - q_j \equiv q_{ij}$ but in this case the complete set of variables $\{ p_i, q_ {j} \}$ carries a genuine (associative) Poisson structure.
 This will not be the case for the generalized peakons.

 Now we consider the Lax matrix \eqref{eq:Thalved} with entries